Skip to content

 3. Access Query Monitoring

-1. Select the cluster you want to monitor.
+a.
+Select the cluster you want to monitor.

 Untitled

-4. View Running and Completed Queries
+4. View running and completed queries

 Untitled

-5. Monitor Specific Query
+5. Monitor specific query

-2. View the query statistics, as shown in the example below.
+a.
+Click on the query you want to monitor. b.
+View the query statistics, as shown in the example below.

 Untitled